Carson3822/projects/README.md

 # projects
-different projects I'm currently working on or have completed
+different small projects I'm currently working on or have completed